51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 Missions may support additional airframes (for example, KC-130), should follow the flight naming conventions in the SOP.
-The following table summarizes the standard communications plan for the non-carrier tankers supporting AAR.
+The following table summarizes the standard communications plan for the non-recovery tankers supporting AAR.

 |Tanker|TACAN|Frequency|Notes|   |Tanker|TACAN|Frequency|Notes|
 |---|:---:|:---:|:---|---|---|:---:|:---:|---|
 |Texaco 1-1<br>*Boom*|51Y|251.00|FL250<br>300KIAS|    |Texaco 2-1<br>*Boom*|52Y|252.00|15000 MSL<br>220KIAS
 |Arco 1-1<br>*Probe & Drogue*|53Y|253.00|FL200<br>285KIAS|    |Arco 2-1<br>*Probe & Drogue*|54Y|254.00|FL210<br>285KIAS|

-To eliminate some complexity, tanker TACAN channel and frequencies should be related as shown in the table above (that is, frequency is always 200 + TACAN channel).
+To eliminate some complexity, tanker TACAN channel and frequencies for non-recovery tankers should be related as shown in the table above (that is, frequency is always 200 + TACAN channel).

-To allow for multiple carriers in a mission, each carrier may have its own recovery tanker (an S-3B with the callsign "Shell") made available.
+To allow for multiple carriers in a mission, each carrier may have its own recovery tanker (an S-3B with the callsign "Shell") available.
 All recovery tankers orbit at 6000MSL at 285KIAS.
 The following table summarizes the SOP carrier recovery tankers.

 |Tanker|TACAN|Frequency|   |Tanker|TACAN|Frequency|